 - Perform special genetic-molecular analysis to better classify the tumor.
 This may include gene-panel sequencing and DNA methylation testing.

-This precise diagnosis enables doctors to personalize your care.
+A precise diagnosis enables doctors to personalize your care.
 The pathology results will be discussed with you during your consultation with our healthcare team.
-After your visit, all of your records from your NCI-CONNECT Clinic visit will be shared with your physician at home.
+After your visit, your records from your NCI-CONNECT Clinic visit will be shared with your doctor at home.

 Healthcare Team Consultation